RYGhub/funkwhale/docs/features.rst

 Scope
 ------

 Funkwhale is a web based music server.
-It is similar in term of goals and feature set to various existing projects, such as `Sonerezh <https://www.sonerezh.bzh/>`_ or `Libresonic <https://libresonic.org/>`_.
+It is similar in term of goals and feature set to various existing projects, such as `Sonerezh <https://www.sonerezh.bzh/>`_ or `Airsonic <https://airsonic.github.io/>`_.

 A social platform
 ------------------